fdwr/sdk-api/sdk-api-src/content/rometadataresolution/nf-rometadataresolution-rocreatepropertysetserializer.md

 ## -description

-Creates a new instance of [IPropertySetSerializer](/uwp/api/windows.storage.streams.ipropertysetserializer).
+Creates a new instance of an object that implements [IPropertySetSerializer](/uwp/api/windows.storage.streams.ipropertysetserializer).

 ## -parameters